“I use new kinds of technology to tell new kinds of stories.

 About

-Amelia Winger-Bearskin is a Banks Family Preeminence Endowed Chair and Associate Professor of Artificial Intelligence and the Arts, at the Digital Worlds Institute at the University of Florida.
+Amelia Winger-Bearskin (Seneca-Cayuga Nation of Oklahoma) is an artist who uses Artificial Intelligence as a creative medium and conceptual framework.
+Her practice addresses urgent global issues, from climate justice to homelessness, while revealing the moral codes that shape communities.
+She is the Banks Family Preeminence Endowed Chair and Associate Professor of Artificial Intelligence and the Arts at the Digital Worlds Institute at the University of Florida.
 She is also the founder of the AI Climate Justice Lab, the Talk To Me About Water Collective, and the Stupid Hackathon.

 In 2022 she was awarded a MacArthur Foundation Award as part of the Sundance AOP Fellowship cohort for her project CLOUD WORLD / SKYWORLD which was part of The Whitney’s Sunrise/Sunset series.